bitrise-io/devcenter/_articles/tutorials/docker/use-your-own-docker-image.md

     weight: 3

 ---
-{% include message_box.html type="note" title="Have a question or suggestion" content="
+{% include message_box.html type="note" title="Have a question or suggestion" content=" Join the discussion!
-Join the discussion!"
 You can find this guide's discussion topic at: [discuss.bitrise.io/t/69](http://discuss.bitrise.io/t/how-to-use-your-own-docker-image-for-your-builds/69). "%}

 There are two ways to use `docker` on [bitrise.io](https://www.bitrise.io):